 - A biography of Smith is available from the British Council's website on Contemporary Authors.

 - The Postcolonial Studies's page on Smith offers a biography and overview of her work and its reception.

-- Zadie Smith's author page at Penguin UK has links to an interview as well as "An A-Z by Zadie Smith" with entries on topics from "Anchoress" to "Zora."
+- Zadie Smith's author page at Penguin UK has links to a 2015 discussion of Smith's work as well as "An A-Z by Zadie Smith" (link courtesy of the Internet Archive) with entries on topics from "Anchoress" to "Zora."